babaktaremi/GoogleCaptchaComponent/README.md

 **`Version`** : You can specify version explicitly via this parameter .
 If you don't specify version , the `DefaultVersion` will be used instead.

 **`Theme`** : You can specify theme via this parameter (Theme is only applied to V2).
 If you don't specify theme , the `DefaultTheme` will be used instead.

+**`Language`**: You can specify the ReCaptcha language via this parameter (Language is only applied to V2), If you don't specify the language, the `DefaultLanguage` will be used instead which is the English Language.

 ## Refreshing The Captcha Manually